Concentrated Equally Weighted Portfolios

 Can you predict the timeframe over which this return will be realised correctly more times than incorrectly? | No |

-When you consider the answers to these questions and consider how to construct a portfolio, you quite quickly come to the conclusion that creating an equally weighted portfolio works to our strengths.
+When you consider the answers to these questions and consider how to construct a portfolio, you quite quickly come to the conclusion that using an equally weighted portfolio approach works to our strengths.
 We think we can identify companies that are undervalued and will likely provide a decent return, but we don’t have much certainty in the scale of this return, we know we won’t get them all right and some will lose us money, and we have no idea of the timescale over which this will occur.

 So, let every good idea we come up with have an equal weight in the portfolio, and the market will decide when a more reasonable valuation will be reached.